-5.3 Study limitations and suggestions for future research
+6.3 Study limitations and suggestions for future research

-This study uses two research approaches, namely qualitative and quantitative, to obtain ample evidence.
-However, this study still needs strengthening in several ways.
-First, this study only examines one business sector affected by the pandemic, non-essential business.
-The study's results still need to be compared with other types of businesses to obtain a more accurate survival strategy map.
+This study uses two research approaches, namely qualitative and quantitative, to obtain richer evidence.
+However, this study must be strengthened in several ways.
+First, this study only examines one non-essential business sector affected by the pandemic.
+The study's results still need to be compared with other types of businesses to obtain a more all-encompassing survival strategy map.

-Second, this study accommodates curiosity regarding the effectiveness of government assistance.
-The results show that government assistance increases the effect of resource utilization on the ability to innovate.
-However, there is only one question regarding government assistance with various subsidies that SMEs may receive.
+Second, this study accommodates the curiosity regarding the effectiveness of government assistance.
+The results show that government assistance increases the effect of resource utilization on innovativeness.
+However, there is only one question regarding government assistance with the various subsidies that SMEs may receive.
 So, bias can occur.
-Therefore, further research can explore aspects of assistance and partnerships in greater depth.
+Therefore, further research can explore the aspects of assistance and partnerships in more depth.

-6. Conclusion
+Conclusion

-Indonesian Batik SMEs are chosen as central since they reflect the philosophical meanings and symbols of the heritage of Indonesian culture, as well as local wisdom that must be preserved.
-These SMEs struggled and responded by utilizing many retrenchment strategies, such as considerable resource utilization initiatives.
-SME entrepreneurs should sustain their survival strategies and seize external support and partnerships to bring out their potential.
-Various efforts due to the pandemic create innovations, increasing the organization's competitiveness and honing business understanding and resiliency.
+Indonesian Batik SMEs are chosen as central because they reflect the philosophical meanings and symbols of the heritage of Indonesian culture, as well as local wisdom that must be preserved.
+Studies on batik are rare, and although studies on batik suggest Indonesia's uniqueness, the efforts are very likely representative of the various strategies of SMEs across countries.
+These SMEs struggled and responded by utilizing many retrenchment strategies, such as resource utilization initiatives.
+SME entrepreneurs should sustain their survival strategies and seize external support and partnerships to enhance their potential.
+Various endeavors due to the pandemic have created innovations, increasing the organization's competitiveness and honing business understanding and resiliency.

-This study uses a particular SME sector as the research setting; nevertheless, the findings provide insights into small- and medium-sized companies in various emerging countries pe this study can be ge.
+This study uses a particular SME sector as the research setting; nevertheless, the findings provide insights into small- and medium-sized companies in various emerging countries that exploit their internal resources and capabilities while seeking external support.
+Therefore, we hope this study can be generalized to a broad industrial context in global countries.